David currently leads and has taught the following modules for the BA Hons in Youth Justice Youth Studies courses.

 Working independently David has delivered high quality research reports and a mapping exercise for Connexions Derbyshire Limited in to the performance of their Nextstep services and a specific project within Derby City.

 Primary research was conducted by David for his MA in Education in 2011-2012.
 His dissertation focussed upon the effectiveness of educational provision within the secure estate for young people.
 Results from this research were presented at the Alternatives future conference held at NTU in 2013 and the dissertation was short listed for the Howard League for Penal Reform inaugural John Sunley prize in 2013.
-David currently working on publication of a Journal article linked to this research.

 Sponsors and collaborators